 It is incredibly difficult to predict the future of the metaverse, even predicting what will happen in 2023 is a challenge.
 But we are likely to see more powerful cloud computing capabilities as well as enhanced haptics and improved 3D graphics, allowing for more immersive experiences.
 But just how connected these experiences will become is still unknown.

 What we can guarantee is that more investment, time, research, and developments are going to be made throughout 2023.
-More businesses, both large and small will begin and continue to invest in making sure that their brand is ‘metaverse-ready’.
+More businesses, both large and small will begin and continue to invest in making sure that their brand is ‘metaverse-ready’ in 2023.

 Despite not being able to strictly ‘enter’ the metaverse just yet, areas that will form the metaverse are accessible.
 From 3D and AR product viewers all the way through to virtual event spaces, businesses are starting to adapt these applications into their practices.
 Having these spaces and models ready will enable them to be used at any point between now and the full development of the metaverse.